scottfr/SystemsBook/Applied/applied.md

 The following three models were developed by Matt Sadinsky, CEO at [Prequalified Ready Employees for Power International](http://www.prepintl.com/).

-The "Traditional Career Model"^[Traditional Career Model [http://insightmaker.com/insight/8727](http://insightmaker.com/insight/8727)],  the first insight in the series is a simple, more traditional naive model of how education works, with an increased lifetime earnings from going to college.
+The "Traditional Career Model"^[Traditional Career Model [http://insightmaker.com/insight/8727](http://insightmaker.com/insight/8727)], the first insight in the series, is a simple, more traditional naive model of how education works, with an increased lifetime earnings from going to college.

 # Model
-{"title": "Traditional Career Model", "description": "Comparing the potential for No High School Education, High School Education and College Education earnings/savings potential", "load": "http://insightmaker.com/insight/8727"}
+{"title": "Traditional Career Model", "description": "Comparing the potential for No High School Education, High School Education and College Education earnings/savings potential.", "load": "http://insightmaker.com/insight/8727"}
 # End Model

 The "Loan Cost Model"^[Loan Cost Model [http://insightmaker.com/insight/8727](http://insightmaker.com/insight/8729)], the second insight in the series takes into account the potential cost of student loans in the case that the student does not manage to pass college or does not succeed in their career.